This article has links to products and services we love, which we may make commission from.

 You only have to drive for under an hour to move from the desert to lush forests, from loud cities and quaint towns.

-Since 2009, I’ve had the privilege, and travel is a privilege I am always thankful for, of visiting seventeen states plus Washington DC.
+Since 2009, I’ve had the privilege, and travel is a privilege I am always thankful for, of visiting 21 states plus Washington, DC.

-I’ve done the popular touristy things such as hiking at Yosemite, line dancing in Nashville, karaoke in Vegas and seeing a show in New York.
+I’ve done popular touristy things such as hiking at Yosemite, line dancing in Nashville, karaoke in Vegas, and Broadway in New York.

-I’ve also done some lesser-known tourist activities like road tripping in Texas, beer cocktails in Wicker Park and living with locals in Portland, Oregon.
+I’ve also done lesser-known tourist activities like swimming with manatees in Florida,road tripping in Texas, beer cocktails in Wicker Park (Chicago) and living with locals in Portland, Oregon

 I can’t wait to return to explore more.